 - Use a wire kitchen spider or slotted spoon to remove them from the oil.
 Place them on a paper towel or wire cooling rack to drain.
 Repeat until all of the oysters are fried, and serve immediately.

-- Optional, garnish with fresh lemon or lime slices and serve with your choice of tartar sauce, cocktail sauce, or remoulade.
+- Optional: garnish with fresh lemon wedges and serve with a dipping sauce of your choice, including tartar sauce, cocktail sauce, or remoulade.

 Oysters develop their shape, texture, and flavor (merrior) from the waters where they live.
-Ones that are harvested in the nutrient-rich waters along the Gulf Coast of Florida or Louisiana will taste slightly different from those harvested along the east coast of Maryland, North Carolina, or the Pacific coast.
+Gulf oysters harvested in the nutrient-rich waters along the Gulf Coast of Florida or Louisiana have a slightly different taste from those harvested in Chesapeake Bay, along the east coast of Maryland, North Carolina, or the Pacific Coast.

-All wild or farmed varieties will have a silky, meaty texture and a salty-sweet creaminess.
+All varieties, whether wild or farmed will have a silky, meaty texture and a salty-sweet creaminess.

 While I recommend you make this recipe as written, if you prefer, you can vary or adjust it to your family’s preferences.